 Attempts were made to obtain permission to enter non-participating properties during fall 2011 ELC mapping surveys.
 Owners of properties within 120 m of the Project Location were approached and asked to sign a form allowing access or denying access.
 In some cases, where properties were vacant, landowners could not be identified to ask permission.
 In most cases, landowners declined to sign the form indicating their permission or lack thereof.
 A small number of landowners confirmed that they did not authorize access.
 During this exercise, only one non-participating landowner agreed to allow access; however, due to changes in the layout, this property is no longer within 120 m of the Project Location.
-As such, the Site Investigation was limited to participating properties within 120 m of the Project Location.
+As such, the Site Investigation was limited to participating properties and an Alternative Investigation was required for all non-participating properties within 120 m of the Project Location.